 RePEc web page: download papers

-Robert Witt is Professor of Economics and Head of the School of Economics.
+Robert Witt is Professor of Economics and was Head of the School/Dept of Economics (2008-2013).
 He graduated from Kingston Polytechnic with a B.A.
 (Hons) (CNAA) in Economics in 1974 and received an M.Sc. in Financial Economics from the University of Wales (Bangor) in 1975.
 He also spent time as a Masters student at Essex University.
 He completed his Ph.D. in Economics at Essex in 1991.
-Before coming to Surrey he worked as an economic analyst in the City, lectured at the Polytechnics of North London, Portsmouth, City of London and at the University of St. Andrews.
+Before coming to Surrey he worked as an economic analyst in the City, taught at the City of London Polytechnic and then moved to the University of St. Andrews.
 He has been a visiting professor at Florida International University in the United States.

 Empirical work in labour economics, the economics of crime and the economics of sport.